 IRF participates in several international expert groups and is partner to several multilateral institutions and initiatives such as:

 IRF is a Steering Committee Member of the Sustainable Mobility for All (SuM4All), an initiative led by the World Bank and rallying 55 of the most influential transport organisation of the world (including Multilateral Developments Banks, United Nations Agencies, Programs, and Regional Commissions).
 It is a multi-stakeholder partnership that aims to reshape the global mobility agenda through advocacy, action, and financing.

 IRF is a Board Member of the Belt and Road International Transport Alliance (BRITA).
 Coordinated by China Highways and Transportation Society (CHTS), an esteemed Member of IRF, BRITA is a platform to enhance multi-level and wide-ranging cooperation between the countries along the Belt and Road.
 In June 2019, IRF signed an agreement to lead the Green & Sustainable Development Committee of BRITA.

 IRF is an Advisory Board Member of the FIA High Level Panel for Road Safety.
-The panel brings together an unprecedented coalition of leaders from the global business community, international institutions and NGOs, with the primary objective to raise awareness and to raise funding for road safety actions, especially in low- and middle-income countries.
+The panel brings together an unprecedented coalition of leaders from the global business community, international institutions and NGOs, with the primary objective to raise awareness and funding for road safety actions, especially in low and middle-income countries.

-IRF further benefits from a privileged position in Europe, being member of various experts and advisory groups that advise the European Commission on matters such as Road Safety, Green Public Procurement, Intelligent Transport Systems (ITS) and Road Markings.
+IRF further benefits from a privileged position in Europe, being a member of various experts and advisory groups that advise the European Commission on matters such as road safety, green public procurement, Intelligent Transport Systems (ITS) and road markings.
 IRF is a member of the EU ITS Advisory Group and a member of the C-ITS Platform.